smartdevicelink/protocol_spec/README.md

   <tr>
     <td>Correlation ID</td>
     <td>32 bits</td>
-    <td>The Correlation ID is used to map a request to its response.<br> Note that even though the valid range of Correlation IDs is 0x00000000 through 0xFFFFFFFF, current head unit implementations reject IDs that are higher than 65528.</td>
+    <td>The Correlation ID is used to map a request to its response.
+In Protocol Version 1, when the Binary Header did not exist, the Correlation ID was included as part of the JSON and has a max value of 65536</td>
   </tr>
   <tr>
     <td>JSON Size</td>